 Chengdu Research Base of Giant Panda Breeding

-The main reason tourists flock to Chengdu is to visit the pandas.
-This research base boasts the world’s largest captive panda population and is one of China’s most popular tourist attractions.
+The main reason tourists flock here is to visit this Chengdu panda park.
+This research base boasts the world’s largest captive panda population and is one of China’s top tourist attractions.

 The Chengdu Research Base of Giant Panda Breeding also has the world’s largest population of red pandas, with 76 red pandas in residence.
 The red pandas are all free to roam anywhere within the enclosure, which includes along the pathways – so keep a look out when you’re walking along!

 Wuhou Temple is the most famous temple in the city and therefore one of the most popular Chengdu places to visit.
 The temple was built during the Qing Dynasty in memory of Zhuge Liang, one of China’s most famous historical figures.